timescale/tsbs/README.md

 Instead of calling these binaries directly, we also supply `scripts/load_<database>.sh` for convenience with many of the flags set to a reasonable default for some of the databases.
-So for loading into TimescaleDB, ensure thatTimescaleDB is running and then use:
+So for loading into TimescaleDB, ensure that TimescaleDB is running and then use:
 ```bash
 # Will insert using 2 clients, batch sizes of 10k, from a file